pykale/pykale/examples/cifar_cnntransformer/README.md

 `python main.py --cfg configs/one_of_the_config_files.yaml`

 ### 4. Architecture
-For clarity and as an example, below is the architecture of the CNNTransformer-Medium.
+For clarity and as an example, the architecture of the CNNTransformer-Medium is shown below.

 <pre>
 ---------------------------------------------------------------------------------------------------------